pdupavillon/express-recaptcha/README.v2.md

 {
   error: string, // error code (see table below), null if success
   data: {
-    hostname: string, // the site's hostname where the reCAPTCHA was solved
+    hostname: string // the site's hostname where the reCAPTCHA was solved }
-    score: number, // the score for this request (0.0 - 1.0)
-    action: string // the action name for this request (important to verify) }
 }
 ```